ergineeer/passengerSatisfactionPrediction/Notebooks/README.md

 # Jupyter Notebooks
-Notebooks regarding the Project is provided privately and will be added here soon.
+Notebooks regarding the project is privately provided and will be included here soon.